Business Development Consulting for Software & Hardware Companies

 Typical Business Development Consulting Engagements:

-- Development of new growth activities including business plans, research and testing
+- Consult on development of new growth activities including business plans, research and testing

 - Initial market research, market development and initial sales calls to validate a concept